CERT/CC

 The SiLK Packing System is comprised of daemon applications that collect flow records (IPFIX flows from yaf(1) or NetFlow v5 or v9 PDUs from a router), convert the records to the SiLK flow format, categorize the flows as incoming or outgoing, and write the records to their final destination in binary flat files for use by the analysis suite.
 Files are organized in a time-based directory hierarchy with files covering each hour at the leaves.

-The tools that make up the SiLK Packing System are:
+The tools, configuration files, and plug-ins that comprise the SiLK Packing System are:

 flowcap(8) listens to flow generators (devices which produce network flow data) and stores the data in temporary files prior to transferring the files to a remote machine for processing by rwflowpack.

-rwflowpack(8) reads flow data either directly from a flow generator or from files generated by flowcap, converts the data to the SiLK flow record format, categorizes the flow records, and writes the records either to hourly flat-files organized in a time-based directory structure or to files for transfer to a remote machine for processing by rwflowappend.
+rwflowpack(8) reads flow data either directly from a flow generator or from files generated by flowcap, converts the data to the SiLK flow record format, categorizes the flow records according to rules loaded from a packing-logic plug-in, and writes the records either to hourly flat-files organized in a time-based directory structure or to files for transfer to a remote machine for processing by rwflowappend.

 rwflowappend(8) watches a directory for files containing small numbers of SiLK flow records and appends those records to hourly files organized in a time-based directory tree.